PepziC0les/Cybersecurity-CloudFormation/README.md

 ```bash
 ansible-playbook ansible_config.yml --key-file=<key>
 ```
-- Now we do the same
+- We do the same to setup our ELK instance, where we switch out the ansible_config.yml with "install_elk.yml".

 # Running our Servers
+-

 # Testing our Servers

+# Setting up Metricbeat and Filebeat

+# Possible Mishaps